 - Make a thick exfoliating scrub by combining olive oil and brown sugar in equal parts

 - Once the mixture is well combined, use your hands to rub it on your feet (make sure your feet are wet)

-- Massage your feet with the scrub on for about 15 minutes.
+- Massage your feet with the scrub for approximately 15 minutes.
 Focus most of your energy on your heels and any other part that you find particularly dry

-- Once you have thoroughly scrubbed your feet, rinse them off with cool water and use a clean towel to pat them down
+- Once you have thoroughly scrubbed your feet, rinse with cool water and use a clean towel to pat them down

-This entire process shouldn’t take you more than 45 minutes and can even be done in the evening before you go to bed or in the morning before you go to work.
+This entire process shouldn’t take a lot of time and can even be done in the evening before you go to bed or in the morning before you go to work.